HSO Report: Current State of the Internet in America

 While the FCC and ISPs are working to close the digital divide, the United States’ internet options are still very limited in some parts of the country.
 Despite increased internet adoption, many people still opt out of home internet, citing access, cost, or smartphone usage as reasons why.

 According to the FCC’s 2020 Broadband Deployment Report, roughly 6% of all Americans have zero access to fixed broadband at home.
 Not as surprising, a majority of those without access live in rural areas.
-Overall, that 6% estimation equates to about 19 million people today who don’t have even one internet provider nearby.
+Overall, that 6% estimation equates to about 19 million people today who don’t have even one internet service provider nearby.
 Without a reliable internet connection, you can imagine how limited your job prospects, schooling, and social connections can be.

 Still, we can’t discuss internet access without also looking at the cost of internet.
 While some 19 million Americans don’t have access at all, as many as one in three Americans choose to not subscribe to internet service because of how expensive it is.